KDE Plasma 5.27 was an interesting release, marking the end of the 5.x series.

-So, let me share the important bits from his blog post.
+So, allow me to share the important bits.

 KDE Plasma 6: The Best Time to Change Defaults ⭐